AliceO2Group/QualityControl/doc/QuickStart.md

 [↑ Go to the Table of Content ↑](../README.md) | [Continue to Modules Development →](ModulesDevelopment.md)

+## Read this first!

+This page will give you a basic idea of the QC and how to run it.
+Please read it *in its entirety* and run the commands along the way.
+Do not start developing your module before you have reached the next section called "Modules Development".
+Also, make sure you have pulled the latest QC version.

+We would be very grateful if you could report to us any error or inaccuracy you found.

+Thanks!

 ## Requirements

 A Linux machine (CC7 or Ubuntu) or a Mac.
 See the O2 instructions below for the exact supported versions.

 ## Setup

 1. Setup O2 environment and tools <br>We use alibuild, see complete instructions [here](https://alice-doc.github.io/alice-analysis-tutorial/building/) (prefer the second option, not alidock).
-In particular make sure to follow these steps :
+In particular make sure to follow these steps:
    1. Install GLFW to have GUIs in the DPL (optional, **DPL GUIs do not work in containers nor over SSH**).
-        * CC7 : `sudo yum install -y glfw-devel --enablerepo=epel`
+        * CC7: `sudo yum install -y glfw-devel --enablerepo=epel`
-        * Mac : `brew install glfw`
+        * Mac: `brew install glfw`
    2. Prerequisites
         * [CC7](https://alice-doc.github.io/alice-analysis-tutorial/building/prereq-centos7.html)
         * [Mac](https://alice-doc.github.io/alice-analysis-tutorial/building/prereq-macos.html)